 The Wisconsin Department of Natural Resources will continue the extensive rule-making process, including a public comment period, to create the groundwater standard, with an estimated completion date of Fall 2021.

 In April 2019, the Wisconsin Department of Natural Resources requested that the Department of Health Services develop recommendations for an additional 34 PFAS compounds.
-The recommendation of standards for these compounds is expected to be returned to the Department of Natural Resources in 2020.
+The recommendation of standards for these compounds was returned to the Department of Natural Resources on 11/06/2020.
 This recommendation to update the groundwater standards is designated as “cycle 11.”
 DHS has sent recommendations for enforcement standards for an additional 16 PFAs.
 For more information, read a two page summary of Cycle 11 recommendations and the full report.

 State level Legislative Action